 - 1 tsp Onion Powder

-- With a mixer whisk the bowl until the milk turns white and all sugar is dissolved.
+- With a mixer, whisk the bowl until the milk turns a whiter color and all sugar is dissolved.

 - For about 12 turns with the whisk, slowly add 2 Tbl Vinegar.